Houlin2018/Houlin2018.github.io/content/authors/admin/_index.md

 ---

 ## About Me
-I am a Ph.D. candidate in Mechanics, Materials & Structures at Northwestern University, working under the guidance of Prof. Zdeněk P. Bažant.
+I got my Ph.D. in Mechanics, Materials & Structures at Northwestern University in June 2025, working under the guidance of Prof. Zdeněk P. Bažant.
 My research focuses on advancing computational mechanics and structural engineering, with particular emphasis on fracture mechanics, risk assessment, and material optimization.